 Here are a few tips about filming and photography on and around WATER:

 - Walk through a safety check list with the boat owner(s) / operator(s) from ample life-jackets to current paperwork.
 Licensing to State and local registration.

 - Know local waters.
 From water depths to tide tables to rocks in lakes and trees in rivers.

 - If shooting on a beach, keep an eye on erosion.
 I scouted a beach that was a viable option.
 Three days before the shoot, it disappeared with a high tide.

 - The smaller the boat the tighter your personal space will be.
 You might be standing in one place for hours.

 - Choose extra wide shooting platforms as your camera boat, like a pontoon or even a barge.
 In markets where they shoot a lot on water, there are camera boats with great rigs.

 - Even if you’re shooting one boat, you’ll need at least one additional.
 Think about boat to boat photography and a place for the client, crew, extra gear, and / or back-to-shore runs.
 It could be kayaks for everybody or a houseboat.

 - If your boats are big, confirm bridge clearances and canal access – before you rent them.

-- Your best case scenario is to have a marine savvy crew.
-Some crew near water own a boat.
-Grips near water carry wet suits and aren’t afraid to jump in – literally.
+- The best case scenario is to have a marine savvy crew.
+Crew near water own boats.
+Grips carry wet suits and aren’t afraid to jump in – literally.

 - Have things to keep you and the gear DRY like plastic bags, tarps, rain gear, and boxes THAT FLOAT.

-- Boats should have protection from sun and weather.
-Especially if you’re on the water all day.
+- Boats should have protection from sun and weather, especially if you’re on water all day.

 - Have fun.
 And be SAFE – I can’t say it enough.